Healing Through Remembrance

 Purrful Lyons

-2015 — 2024
+2014 — 2024

 I adopted Purrful in June 2015.
 He was one of two kittens born to an abandoned cat in eastern Connecticut, luckily near the home of a former Cats Ltd technician who monitored and fed the family.
 Once captured at the age of 12 months, he spent 2 ½ months being fostered and socialized at Cats Ltd, thanks to The Sherwin Fund.

 Purrful was canine-like in his solicitation, looking to play catch or chase the laser pointer: a true and superb companion.
 He gave “happy hops” and headbutts on request and on whim (alas, he saw no point in “high fives”).
 He thanked me by lifting his chin to say “Prrrp” when I fed him or moved something for his convenience.
-I realized a couple of years ago that he made a “meh” sound when it was time for TD’s; about a year ago I understood that “mraagh” was for canned food.
+I realized a couple of years ago that he made a “meh” sound when it was time for TDs; about a year ago I understood that “mraagh” was for canned food.
 If we listen, they’ll tell us.

-He’d contracted feline herpes at an early age; developed glaucoma; and, succumbed to lymphoma, indomitable to the end.
+He’d contracted feline herpes at an early age, developed glaucoma, and succumbed to lymphoma, indomitable to the end.
 He’d been named Tyrion before I adopted him (after the “Games of Thrones” character) and it seems that was prophetic.

 Three weeks have passed since Purrful completed his life.
 I no longer sob myself to sleep or weep myself awake.
 I’ve bought two large plants to nurture: they’ll lift their leaves to the sun to thank me.
 But they’ll never say, “Prrrp.”
 And they won’t cuddle.